Stan Aldridge, who nearly bought Red Wings before thriving in golf industry, dies at 84

 Aldridge, born Boyd Standart Aldridge in Detroit on Dec.
 21, 1938 and long known as "Mr. A" around town, also was big into charity endeavors, continuing to display a love of hockey by sponsoring local amateur teams.
 He also established a college-scholarship fund for his Indianwood employees.

 He also was pivotal in Lake Orion native Tom Gillis' PGA Tour career.
-Aldridge gave Gillis a place to play and practice in Indianwood, and sponsored him his first year on the PGA Tour, in 2003, and competed on the PGA Tour until his late 40s, just a few years ago, winning more than $5 million in 188 career starts.
+Aldridge gave Gillis a place to play and practice for decades in Indianwood, and sponsored him his first year playing the mini-tours in the 1990s — the start of a lengthy career that would lead to a place on the PGA Tour, starting in 2003.
+Gillis competed on the PGA Tour until his late 40s, just a few years ago, winning more than $5 million in 188 career starts.

 Gillis now plays on the PGA Tour's Champions Tour, for players 50 and older.